Paracetamol: Adverse effects

 Gastrointestinal adverse effects such as nausea and abdominal pain are extremely uncommon, and their frequency is substantially lower than with ibuprofen use.
 Increase in risk-taking behavior is possible.
 According to the U.S. Food and Drug Administration (FDA), the drug may cause rare and possibly fatal skin reactions such as Stevens–Johnson syndrome and toxic epidermal necrolysis, Rechallenge tests and an analysis of American but not French pharmacovigilance databases indicated a risk of these reactions.

 In clinical trials for osteoarthritis, the number of participants reporting adverse effects was similar for those on paracetamol and on placebo.
 However, the abnormal liver function tests (meaning there was some inflammation or damage to the liver) were almost four times more likely in those on paracetamol, although the clinical importance of this effect is uncertain.
 After 13 weeks of paracetamol therapy for knee pain, a drop in hemoglobin level indicating gastrointestinal bleeding was observed in 20% of participants, this rate being similar to the ibuprofen group.

 Due to the absence of controlled studies, most of the information about the long-term safety of paracetamol comes from observational studies.
 These indicate a consistent pattern of increased mortality as well as cardiovascular (stroke, myocardial infarction), gastrointestinal (ulcers, bleeding) and renal adverse effects with increased dose of paracetamol.
 Use of paracetamol is associated with 1.9 times higher risk of peptic ulcer.
 Those who take it regularly at a higher dose (more than 2–3 g daily) are at much higher risk (3.6–3.7 times) of gastrointestinal bleeding and other bleeding events.
 Meta-analyses suggest that paracetamol may increase the risk of kidney impairment by 23% and kidney cancer by 28%.
 Paracetamol slightly but significantly increases blood pressure and heart rate.
-A review of available research has suggested that increase in systolic blood pressure and increased risk of gastrointestinal bleeding associated with chronic paracetamol use shows a degree of dose dependence.
+A review of available research has suggested that an increase in systolic blood pressure and increased risk of gastrointestinal bleeding associated with chronic paracetamol use shows a degree of dose dependence.

 The association between paracetamol use and asthma in children has been a matter of controversy.
 However, the most recent research suggests that there is no association, and that the frequency of asthma exacerbations in children after paracetamol is the same as after another frequently used pain killer, ibuprofen.

 In recommended doses, the side effects of paracetamol are mild to non-existent.
 In contrast to aspirin, it is not a blood thinner (and thus may be used in patients where bleeding is a concern), and it does not cause gastric irritation.
 Compared to Ibuprofen—which can have adverse effects that include diarrhea, vomiting, and abdominal pain—paracetamol is well tolerated with fewer side effects.
 Prolonged daily use may cause kidney or liver damage.
 Paracetamol is metabolized by the liver and is hepatotoxic; side effects may be more likely in chronic alcoholics or patients with liver damage.